TrailsofGold/whitepaper/docs/tokenomics/token_distribution.md

 On game start, 50% of the maximum supply is sent to the game reward pool (Play & Earn) with a progressive unlock scheduled on 500 days.

-The other is kept in control of the DAO and will be used to:
+The other is kept in control of the DAO.

-- reward contributors
-- provide token liquidity
-- fund ecosystem
+?> See [DAO](governance/dao.md) to learn more about the DAO.

 To this day, there is no private or public sale planned.